 Contrary to popular belief, you don’t have to move to London to train in drama - or indeed study acting abroad.
-True, many of the best drama training institutions in the UK are based in the capital but living away from home can be prohibitively expensive.
-Elsewhere in the UK, there are many celebrated courses at universities and colleges offering thorough training in acting, leading to a degree too.
+True, many of the best drama training institutions in Ireland are based in the capital but living away from home can be prohibitively expensive.
+Elsewhere across Ireland, there are many celebrated courses at universities and colleges offering thorough training in acting, leading to a degree too.

 Note: while the minimum age to partake of these lessons is 16, there is no maximum age so, if you were looking for a new project to sink your teeth in, you might consider one or more of these courses!

 The Lir National Academy of Dramatic Art at Trinity College Dublin

 The Lir Academy was established in 2011 to satisfy identified needs within the theatre, TV and film industries.
 Offering a range of undergraduate, postgraduate and short courses, The Lir Academy is successfully supplying the theatre, film, TV and related industries with students who have been trained to the highest standards possible.

 At night, The Lir Academy opens its doors to the public and offers a developing programme of performances, films, play readings, talks and lectures.

 Some of the courses which Lir Academy offers are as follows:

 - MFA Stage Design (lighting design, set design and costume design)